jethrop/redTeamTools/README.md

 # redTeamTools
-This repo is for my own red team tools and those sourced from others.
+This repo is for my own red team tools and those sourced, then customized, from others.